VakhoKontridze/VComponents/README.md

 #### Animations

-VComponents approaches animations as bound to components and their UI models, and not to state.
-Which means, that to modify a state of component with an animation, you need to pass a custom UI model.
+`VComponents` adopts an unique approach to animations, associating them directly with the components and their UI models, rather than with the state.
+This implies that if you wish to modify a component's state with an animation, you'll need to supply a custom UI model.

-For instance, by default, `VToggle` uses `easeIn` animation with duration `0.1` to state change.
-This applies to both toggle press, as well as external modification of state.

 ```swift
 @State private var isOn: Bool = false